The importance of planning

 Review and adjust your monthly budget

-By taking a closer look at your budget, you may be able to identify areas to trim spending and free up savings every month to increase your mortgage payment.
+By taking a closer look at your budget, you may be able to identify areas to trim spending and free up savings every month, which could help manage increases to your mortgage or line of credit payments.

 - Use the RBC Create a Budget Calculator to calculate your available cash after expenses